superc-lang/scc/README.md

 ## How does it work?

 * The Super C Compiler `scc` calls GCC to pre-process your source file (expanding macros `#include`, `#define`, `#if` etc.).
+This step creates a new file with the extension `.sc.i`, which contains the pre-processed Super C source code;
-* After GCC has pre-processed the file, it's loaded into the Super C compiler which creates a Super C AST;
+* After GCC has pre-processed your original Super C file, the `.sc.i` file is loaded into the Super C compiler which creates a Super C AST;
-* the Super C AST is then converted into a standard C AST; (the main step)
+* the Super C AST is then converted into a standard C AST; (the main step), which outputs a `.i` file with standard C code;
-* which is then compiled by a standard C compiler into a binary.
+* the `.i` file is then compiled by GCC or a standard C compiler into the final binary.
+So, you will need to refer to the `.i` file during debugging, because GCC will refer to this file!
 * If you compiled a standard C file there would be nothing extra to convert.

 So the Super C compiler is technically a source-to-source transpiler.